Health Insurance for Depression: Coverage & Plans | PolicyX

 • Impact on Premiums:

 Generally, undergoing treatment for depression should not lead to an increase in your health insurance premiums once a policy is in place.
-However, suppose you are applying for a new policy and have a pre-existing condition of depression.
-In that case, it might influence the premium or the waiting period, but outright denial of coverage is not permissible.
+However, if you are applying for a new policy and have a pre-existing condition of depression, it might influence the premium or the waiting period, but outright denial of coverage is not permissible.

 • Claim Rejection: